dipetkov/eems/plotting/README.md

 `rEEMSplots` requires a few other packages in order to work.
 If these are not already installed, an error message would appear.

 ```
-ERROR: dependencies ‘Rcpp’, ‘RcppEigen’, ‘geosphere’, ‘raster’, ‘rgeos’, ‘sp’ are not available for package ‘rEEMSplots’
+ERROR: dependencies ‘Rcpp’, ‘RcppEigen’, ‘raster’, ‘rgeos’, ‘sp’ are not available for package ‘rEEMSplots’
 * removing ‘/Library/Frameworks/R.framework/Versions/3.2/Resources/library/rEEMSplots’
 Warning message:
 In install.packages("rEEMSplots", repos = NULL, type = "source") :